stefangouldson/claimsgate-assessment-project/README.md

       - If the block is valid, `createClaim` is called, and the created claim response is stored in state
       - If the block is invalid, the form is not submitted and an error message is displayed
     - Users IP address is stored on the claim
-    - The form navigates to the /complete route
+    - The form shows a message that the information has been submitted successfully

 ## Tasks